 2) Early indicator metrics such as CPI and retention rate (medium confidence in predicting profit, fast availability)

-1) Tier 2 KPI confident predictors such as CAC, CPA and many others (medium-high confidence in predicting profit, slow availability)
+1) Tier 2 KPI confident predictors such as CAC (a great article on customer acquisition cost by my colleague Vit), CPA and many others (medium-high confidence in predicting profit, slow availability)

 2) Tier 1 KPI confident predictors: early revenue (LTV) and consequent ROAS as an indication of long term success (high confidence in predicting profit, slowest availability)